Spamalot

-Spamalot (also known as Monty Python's Spamalot) is a musical with music by John Du Prez and Eric Idle, and lyrics and a book by Idle.
-It is based on the 1975 film Monty Python and the Holy Grail.
+Spamalot (also known as Monty Python's Spamalot: A Musical (Lovingly) Ripped Off from the Motion Picture Monty Python and the Holy Grail) is a musical with music by John Du Prez and Eric Idle, and lyrics and a book by Idle.
+Based on the 1975 film Monty Python and the Holy Grail, the musical offers a highly irreverent parody of Arthurian legend, with the title being a portmanteau of Spam and Camelot.

-Like the motion picture, it is a highly irreverent parody of the Arthurian legend, but it differs from the film in many ways.
-The original 2005 Broadway production, directed by Mike Nichols, received 14 Tony Awards nominations, winning in three categories, including Best Musical.
-During its initial run of 1,575 performances, it was seen by more than two million people and grossed over $175 million.
+The original 2005 Broadway production directed by Mike Nichols received 14 Tony Award nominations, winning in three categories, including Best Musical.
+During its initial run of 1,575 performances, the production was seen by more than two million people and grossed over $168 million.
 Tim Curry starred as King Arthur in the original Broadway and West End productions.
 It was one of eight UK musicals commemorated on Royal Mail stamps, issued in February 2011.

-A Paramount Pictures film adaptation, directed by Casey Nicholaw in his directorial debut from a script by Idle, was in pre-production as of 2021.